aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 The web front end runs in a container on ECS Fargate behind an Application Load Balancer (ALB).

 To deploy production-like, the following steps are required:
 1. Build the required container images into Elastic Container Registry (ECR).
-AWS CodeBuild may be used for the container build, and buildspec files are provided in the repository.
+AWS CodeBuild may be used for the container build.
+ Buildspec files are provided in the repository.

     a.
-The Streamlit user interface container is based on files in the code repository folder /containers/streamlit
+The Streamlit user interface container is built using files in the code repository folder ```/containers/streamlit```

     b.
-The Lambda function container for OpenSearch setup is based on files in the code repository folder /containers/lambda_setup_opensearch
+The Lambda function container for OpenSearch setup is built using files in the code repository folder /containers/lambda_setup_opensearch

     c.
-The  Lambda function container for OpenSearch indexing is based on files in the code repository folder /containers/lambda_index
+The  Lambda function container for OpenSearch indexing is built using files in the code repository folder /containers/lambda_index

 2. Create the CloudFormation stack located in the /cloudformation folder in the code repository.